tlaplus/vscode-tlaplus/CONTRIBUTING.md

 Or just use a hotkey for the `Start Debugging` command if the "Extension" configuration is already selected.

+## Using Dev Container

+This project has a devcontainer (https://code.visualstudio.com/docs/devcontainers/containers) configuration with all the setup required to develop and test the extension.

+When running the extension in debug mode you only have access to the project folder.
+If you wish to mount more folders you can add them in the mounts section of the [devcontainer.json](.devcontainer/devcontainer.json) file.

+If you are running on an arm machine add "-bullseye" to the [Dockerfile](.devcontainer/Dockerfile): https://github.com/devcontainers/images/tree/main/src/typescript-node.

 ## Test from VS Code

 To run unit tests from VS Code: